juhana/hugo-by-example/_pages/contributions/NewMenu.h.md

 2. Keep menu options in the status window so they are not printed to the transcript.
 3. Strengthen the relation between regular menus and hint menus.
-4. In glk menus, asterisk placement is changed, and in "cheapglk mode", the menu is printed out in the main window.
+4. In glk menus, asterisk placement is changed, and in "cheap menu" mode, the menu is printed out in the main window.
 5. Make Menus-within-menus more intuitive.
 6. Under regular and glk interpreters, hidden text is printed that